wander1ust/tipfi/README.md

     - No minimum: tip as much or as little as desired
     - Latest price feeds (Chainlink)
 - Pseudonymous tipping - no identifying user data stored in central storage
-- Tip anywhere, anytime (global guarantee)
+- Tip anywhere, anytime (global guarantee, 24/7)
     - Short, brandable domain, user login (Unstoppable Domains)
 - Tip to one or tip in batches (one-to-one or one-to-many addresses)
 - One button for many use cases